- The main role of cleansers is to clear away excess oil and impurities from your skin.

 Which should you use first?

 When using cleansers and scrubs in the same routine, begin with your cleanser.
 By clearing away any makeup, oil or dirt from the surface of your skin, you’ll have a clean base to apply a scrub.
-Using a cleanser first will enable your scrub to effectively reach into your pores.

 How often should you use them?